When is the application deadline?

 What are your citizenship requirements?

 Only U.S. citizens are eligible.
 Permanent residents and citizens of countries other than the United States may not apply.

 What are the age requirements for the program?

 Applicants must be 40 years of age or younger at the application deadline.

 What kind of candidates are you looking for?

-Ideal candidates have a minimum of five years of relevant, full-time professional experience in one of the application fields listed below (excluding internships), a Master's degree (or a JD), outstanding academic records, a genuine commitment to transatlantic relations, and active involvement in community affairs and/or public affairs.
+Ideal candidates have a minimum of five years of relevant, full-time professional experience in one of the application fields listed below (excluding internships), a graduate degree, outstanding academic records, a genuine commitment to transatlantic relations, and active involvement in community affairs and/or public affairs.